svx/mr.builder/README.rst

 Mr.Builder
 ==========

-a tool to ceate virtual machines, based on Packer and VirtualBox
+a tool to create virtual machines and vargrant boxes, based on Packer and VirtualBox

 Install
 -------